FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/mrs_cluster_v1.html.markdown

     Click Virtual Private Cloud and select Virtual Private Cloud from the left list.
     On the Virtual Private Cloud page, obtain the subnet ID from the list.

-* `cluster_version` - (Optional) Version of the clusters Currently, MRS 1.3.0
+* `cluster_version` - (Optional) Version of the clusters.You can refer to the online documentation to have the full list of available versions.
-    and MRS 1.5.0 are supported.
 The latest version of MRS is used by default.
-Currently, the latest version is MRS 1.5.0.

 * `cluster_type` - (Optional) Type of clusters 0: analysis cluster 1: streaming
     cluster The default value is 0.